plunify/InTime-Quartus/scripts/intime/README.md

 flow run_recipe "hot_start"
 ```

-A more detailed version of the Tcl reference for InTime can be found at this [link](https://docs.plunify.com/intime/flow_properties.html)

 [Configuration](configuration/) folder contains sample scripts to setup and configure your InTime environment.
 Be sure to run them to setup the Quartus tools before using InTime.

+A detailed version of the Tcl reference for InTime can be found [here](https://support.plunify.com/en/doc/intime-doc/tcl-command-reference/).
+Additional description of the flow properties can be found [here](https://docs.plunify.com/intime/flow_properties.html).